 If you are a student or faculty member and need something for your research, teaching, or study that the Library does not own or subscribe to, let us know.
 We may help you get it from one of our many borrowing partners, or in many cases we will buy it for the the collection.
 To suggest the purchase of a book or audio/video recording, send us an email including as much information as you can about the resource (title, author, publisher, date and if possible, link to the item).
 To inquire about a digital subscription (e.g. e-journals, datasets, etc.), please contact Kevin Mulroy (firstname.lastname@example.org).

 Faculty may place library materials on reserve by downloading and completing this course reserve request form and sending it to email@example.com.
 Items are placed on reserve in the order received.
 Allow 2-3 work days for normal processing.
-Faculty will be notified when material have been processed.
+Faculty will be notified once their requests have been filled.